 Sausage & Kale in Wine Garlic Sauce is a mighty tasty meal that packs a nutritional punch (thank you kale!) while still being keto and low-carb friendly.
+Follow me, Chef Jenn, and I’ll show you all my best tips and tricks for making this amazing keto sausage recipe perfectly every time!

 Plus, this hearty and satisfying dish with a light and delicate sauce has only 4 net carbs per generous serving, so dig in!